RichieHakim/richfile/README.md

 # richfile
 A more natural approach to saving hierarchical data structures.

 `richfile` saves any Python object using directory structures on disk, and loads them back again into the same Python objects.

+`richfile` can save any atomic Python object, including custom classes, so long as you can write a function to save and load it.
+It is intended as a replacement for things like: `pickle`, `json`, `yaml`, `HDF5`, `Parquet`, `netCDF`, `zarr`, `numpy`, etc. when you want to save a complex data structure in a human-readable and editable format.
+We find the `richfile` format ideal to use when you are building a data processing pipeline and you want to contain intermediate results in a format that allows for custom data types, is insensitive to version changes (pickling issues), allows for easy debugging, and is human readable.

 It is easy to use, the code is simple and pure python, and the operations follow [ACID](https://en.wikipedia.org/wiki/ACID) principles.